collective/collective.recipe.backup/src/collective/recipe/backup/tests/options.rst

     ... snapshotlocation = snap/my
     ... gzip = false
     ... enable_snapshotrestore = true
-    ... pre_command = echo 'Can I have a backup?'
+    ... pre_command = echo 'Can I have a backup?' > pre
     ... post_command =
-    ...     echo 'Thanks a lot for the backup.'
-    ...     echo 'We are done.'
+    ...     echo 'Thanks a lot for the backup.' > post ...     echo 'We are done.' >> post
     ... """)
     >>> print(system(buildout))
     Installing backup.